 Since your host is most likely a family member or friend who you know fairly well, avoid generic gifts like candles or soap.
 For the best house guest gifts, opt for something that’s catered to their specific interests.
 If your host is big into cooking, consider buying a vegetable or spice plant they could add to their garden or a cool new kitchen gadget you heard them talking about.
 Gifting something a little more like tickets to a nearby show or treating them to a nice evening out are also good house guest gifts.
 Be sure to send a personal thank you note after you’ve arrived at your new home as well.

 If you’re getting ready to stay with family or friends, self storage can serve as good alternative to trying to bring more belongings than you need.
-Find a storage unit near you with Extra Space Storage!
+Find a storage rental near you with Extra Space Storage!